hdlugas/MZsearch/paper/paper.md

 shown to outperform the Cosine Similarity Measure with respect to LC-MS-based compound identification [@Li2021].
-A generalization of the Shannon Entropy Similarity Measure, the Tsallis Entropy Similarity Measure, has recently been developed and performs better than the Shannon Entropy Similarity Measure in both GC-MS and LC-MS data [@Dlugas2024].
+A generalization of the Shannon Entropy Similarity Measure, the Tsallis Entropy Similarity Measure, has recently been developed and slightly outperforms the Shannon Entropy Similarity Measure in both GC-MS and LC-MS data [@Kim2024_preprint].
 This recent study has further demonstrated that the order of preprocessing transformations is also critical to achieving higher accuracy in compound identification.
 However, to our knowledge, there is no tool that includes the recently-developed, high-performance